GuilhermeSenna/WEB-Projects/README.md

-# Web projects developed from a Udemy course.
+# Web projects developed from an Udemy course.

 ![Screenshot](web.png)